Raphaele Shirley: Body of work

 In 2008 Shirley began sculpting in pure light.
 Light Shot 0910 explores the spirituality of geometry through two mysterious rectangles of light intersecting in mid-air, shown in a solo exhibit at the Chelsea Art Museum.
 Shooting Stair uses light diodes and high-pressured mist to form a staircase made of light, installed outdoors in a private collection in Southampton, New York.

 Light and geography intersect powerfully with community in two recently commissioned public pieces which brought Shirley to Norway, the first a massive outdoor light sculpture, the second a film.
 Jewels of Kvinesdal, dramatically overlooking the Kvinesdal fjord, consists of an open-air arena from which a diagonal tower of light beams into the night sky, visible to communities many kilometers away.
-This installation was curated by Torill Haugen at the Utsikten Kunstsenter Art Center in Kvinesdal, Norway.
+This installation was curated by Torill Haugen at the Utsikten Kunstsenter Art Center in Kvinesdal Municipality, Norway.

 Stargaze in Sandnes is a 14-minute film combining communal and geologic memory, past and future, utopia and dystopia, employing topographical maps, 3D animation, and old family films provided by the people of Sandnes, Norway.
 This project was funded by Norway's KinoKino Art center and the Norwegian Arts Council.
 Here work was shown alongside Gustave Deutsch and Bjorn Melhus' commissioned work.
 The exhibition was toured to The Museum of Moving Image in New York.

 During The Arctic Circle, a residency led by the FARM Foundation, Shirley created a series of immersive earth and light works while sailing the Arctic, documented in a series of photographic prints.

 Her Norway and Arctic expeditions were preceded by her similarly experiential ‘’Sunken City’’ projects.
 For these installations Shirley used silicone and bronze, bathed in lasers, fog and dense soundscapes, to create a language of architecture and urban space both ancient and futuristic, terrifying and utopian.
 These were exhibited in Basel, New York, and Brooklyn.